EcmaTC53/spec/docs/sensors/Temperature-TexasInstruments-TMP102.md

 | `highTemperature` | Number specifying the temperature above which an alert will be asserted.
 Range is -40 to 125 degrees Celsius.
 Initial value is 80 degrees Celsius.
 | `lowTemperature` | Number specifying the temperature below which an alert pin will be asserted.
 Range is -40 to 125 degrees Celsius.
 Initial value is 75 degrees Celsius.
 | `polarity` | Number specifying the value to write to the alert pin when in an alert condition.
 Must be `0` or `1`.
 Initial value is `0`.
-| `onAlert` | Callback that will be invoked when the alert pin is asserted.
 | `shutdownMode` | Boolean specifying if the module should turn off between requested sample operations.
 Initial value is `false`.
 | `thermostatMode` | String specifying the thermostat operating mode.
 Must be either `"comparator"` or `"interrupt"`.
 Initial value is `"comparator"`.
 | `faultQueue` | Number specifying the number of consecutive readings exceeding the limits of `highTemperature` or `lowTemperature` required to trigger an alert.
 Must be one of `1`, `2`, `4`, or `6`.
 Initial value is `1`.
 | `conversionRate` | Number specifying the TMP102 conversion rate in Hz.
 Must be one of `0.25`, `1`, `4`, or `8`.
 Initial value is `4`.

 ### Properties of Sample Object
-`TMP102` extends the `Temperature` sample object to include the following properties.
+`TMP102` extends the `Temperature` sample object to include the following property.

 | Property | Description |
 | :---: | :--- |